opendatamesh-initiative/odm-site-platform/docs/architecture/odm-cli/blueprint.md

 * **description**: Init a target Git from the Blueprint source repo.
 It requires the Blueprint ID and the following parameters that they'll be interactively asked the user::
     * URL of the target Git repository
     * Whether to create or not (i.e., already exists) the target repository
-    * each parameter required by the Blueprint (i.e., the parameters explicitly described in the Blueprint `params.json` file). if a parameter is skipped by the user, the default value will be used.
+    * each parameter required by the Blueprint (i.e., the parameters explicitly described in the Blueprint `params.json` file). if the user skips a parameter, the default value will be used.
 * **parameters**:
     * `--id`: Blueprint identifier
 * **examples**: